 First In Class!

 Our Midnight Black Kitchen Armoire is #68 of Qualified Remodeler’s Choice 100 Products 2008.
 Every year, Qualified Remodeler (QR) magazine’s editors compile the hottest products of the year.
 Tabulating the products that QR readers most requested on a monthly basis generates the list.
 It is the second Armoire Kitchen to make the list and again it was the First kitchen product mentioned.
 The next kitchen product was #99, Everbrew’s under cabinet Automatic Coffee System.
-This link leads to the list of 100 products.

 Our complete Kitchen Armoire won Honorable Mention (second place) for the cabinetry category of the Woman’s Day Specials Kitchen and Baths 2008 Awards.
 The Midnight Black armoire impressed the judges of the 5th Annual KB Awards 2008 competition that honored the most Imaginative Products of the year.